Theodore-Bagwell/SuperGame/README.md

 # SuperGame

-This is a super game, which is inspired by the 4 in 1.
+This is a super game, which is inspired by FC.